alyapozdnyakova/alya-ghost-theme-uikit/README.md

-# Alya Ghost UiKIT them
+# Alya Ghost UiKIT theme

 Take a look at this theme here: http://alya.mobi/